 This is the version of women Marti Noxon, who wrote the script and co-produced Sharp Objects, wants to bring to life.
 In a recent interview with Vulture, she said, that “there’s a real catharsis in seeing women be the people with agency in their stories, women who are committed to the full range of emotions.”

 Amy Adams plays Camille Preaker, the show’s lead character, who works as a reporter for a no-name publication in Saint Louis.
-She is assigned by her editor to cover a story in her hometown of Wind Gap on the disappearance of Natalie, a local girl, who is similar in age to Ann, another Wind Gap girl, who was murdered the summer before.
+She is assigned by her editor to cover a story in her hometown of Wind Gap on the disappearance of Natalie, who is similar in age to Ann, another Wind Gap girl, who was murdered the summer before.
 Authorities still haven’t found the killer.

 Camille has a dry sense of humor and a piercing stare that are made possible by the steady stream of airplane vodka bottles and fifths of Titos that she pours into an Evian water bottle.
 She is deceptively measured, notably when braving her high-strung mother’s opposition to her reporting on Natalie’s disappearance and quelling the angry advances of Natalie’s father who feels Camille is insinuating he hurt his daughter.

-Camille’s composure is challenged by how undeniably haunted she is about returning to Wind Gap, which is evidenced by a riddle of flashbacks we are presented before Camille even gets there.
+Camille’s composure is challenged by how undeniably haunted she is about returning to Wind Gap, which is evidenced by a riddle of flashbacks we are presented with before Camille even gets there.

-Her first night in Wind Gap, Camille stays a grimy motel on the county line.
-While taking a bath, she is reminded of swimming alone as a pre-teen, in a creek and encountering boys her age who are out hunting.
+Her first night in Wind Gap, Camille stays at a grimy motel on the county line.
+While taking a bath, she is reminded of swimming alone as a pre-teen, and encountering boys her age who are out hunting.
 The majority leave her alone, rushing ahead toward some foreseeable prey.
 But one boy hangs back, and looking through his scope, points his rifle directly at Camille as if to shoot her.
 When she doesn’t move, he runs away.

 Frightened, Camille quickly gets out of the water and looking for a place to hide, stumbles upon a hunting lodge.
 Inside, she discovers graphic porn, of multiple men on a single woman, pasted on the lodge’s walls.
 It’s possible that the porn appears more violent in the presence of the unidentifiable, bloody slabs of meat hung on hooks from the ceiling.